 5. Court report is brief and limited to an introduction in which issues are introduced and vital background information is covered, a paragraph listing each parent's concerns, a listing of collaterals contacted, and a summary.

 6. Recommendations will focus on presenting issues.

-7.Investigator will have the option of changing assessment to an evaluation.
+7.Investigator will have the option of changing partial evaluation to a full evaluation.

 1. An evaluation is a comprehensive investigation of the overall parenting situation, with a focus on serious issues raised by the parents and/or Court.

 2. Interviews will include the parents, children of age and collaterals who can address presenting issues, as well as collaterals who see the parent(s) with the children on a regular basis, i.e. coaches, daycare providers, school personnel.

 3. Domestic Violence interviews are conducted when allegations have been made on intake forms or if the investigator deems the interview is warranted.

 4. The report will be in-depth and inclusive, addressing the presenting issues as well as each parent's ability to provide for the child(ren).
 Sections will include: parent interviews, child interviews, collateral interviews, background checks and a thorough summary.

 5. Recommendations will address the presenting issues in the context of recommendations on the overall parenting plan.

 6. The investigation and report will reflect compliance with the Rules of Court.